 An AI and ML algorithm can play a major role here.
-It can analyze physical behaviour and voice of a patient while he is on a video call with a physician.
+It can analyze the physical behavior and voice of a patient while he is on a video call with a physician.

-And based on this analysis, it estimates real pain a patient is going through and severity of his symptoms.
+And based on this analysis, it estimates the real pain a patient is going through and the severity of his symptoms.